 Despite all the attractiveness of the mixed-use concept, its implementation requires solving a number of complex tasks:

-Battery Park City in New York represents an outstanding example of successful implementation of the mixed-use concept.
-Built on 92 acres of landfill on the southwest side of Manhattan, this district transformed from a purely commercial project into a full-fledged multifunctional complex.
-It organically combines residential buildings with more than 14,000 residents, office spaces with 35,000 employees, numerous parks (comprising 36% of the territory), schools, retail spaces, and cultural facilities.
-A notable feature is the eco-friendly approach to design: many buildings have LEED certifications, and the network of parks creates a comfortable urban environment.
-Over the past ten years, property values in Battery Park City have increased by 30-35%, significantly exceeding average indicators for New York and demonstrating the economic efficiency of the mixed-use concept even in expensive urban areas.
+It organically combines residential buildings with over 14,000 residents, office spaces with 35,000 employees, numerous parks (comprising 36% of territory), schools, retail areas, and cultural facilities.
+A notable feature is the environmental approach to design: many buildings have LEED certifications, and the park network creates a comfortable urban environment.

 The Future of Multifunctional Architecture